 - If the individual requests it, the Council may be required to transmit the data directly to another organisation if this is technically feasible.

 - The Council must comply with the data subject’s request free of charge and within one month.
-This can be extended by a further two months where the request is complex or if the Council receive a number of requests
+This can be extended by a further two months when the request is complex or if the Council receive a number of requests

 - Individuals have the right to object to: